In keeping with the theme this week, I’ll offer up a love story of sorts.

 I am, in fact, front and center, but not in the same place.

 There was no huge revelation that occurred.
 I didn’t even realize anything had changed until the sweet boy at the coffee shop gave me a chocolate heart.
 It made me happy.
 And I didn’t want it to be from anyone else.
 And I was completely content with the fact that I had the whole day to myself.
 And there wasn’t anyone I was missing (not entirely true.
 I miss perhaps the true love of my life, my Biscuit, terribly but subject at hand.)

 Despite the fact that I desperately wanted to move on, I kept looking back.
 I’ve recycled everything possible- memories, relationships, behaviors- all of which kept taking me back to the exact same place I was before…which was the last place I wanted to be.

-This isn’t to say that my mind has completely stopped reminding me of what’s lurking beneath the surface.
+This isn’t to say that my mind has completely stopped revisiting what’s lurking beneath the surface.
 But I finally understand its tactics.
 I can catch it now, reel it in and release what has clearly been sustaining my demons all along.

-There is this one last relationship I’m trying to rekindle.
+But there is admittedly one last relationship I’m trying to rekindle.
 It’s risky to be sure.
 It was extremely messy before and full-on destructive when we parted ways.
 But I really do believe it will be different this time.

 I think she’s finally realized she had something special that she came really close to losing.